 - Go For a Wild Ride Down Québec City’s 130+ Year Old Toboggan Ride!

-Built in 1884, it’s age doesn’t show as it gets your adrenaline racing!
-Reaching speeds of up to 70km an hour, it’ll definitely make you scream!
+Built in 1884, its age doesn’t show as it gets your adrenaline racing!
+Reaching speeds of up to 70 kilometres an hour, it’ll definitely make you scream!

 - Skate the Rideau Canal ✓

 Our nation’s capital is a beautiful city, but one of the most Canadian things you could do is skate the Rideau Canal.
 Skates are available to rent and there are places to warm up along the way if the cold gets to be too much!